SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/authentication.md

 The authentication setting is used to authenticate and authorize the server user.
 It tells the gateway how to create a user identity and how to send it to the OPC UA server when establishing a connection.
 The following authentication methods can be selected:

-- Anonymous - Anonymous connection will only work when the OPC UA server allows such connections.
+- Anonymous: Anonymous connection will only work when the OPC UA server allows such connections.
-- Username/Password - With this setting the gateway will connect to the server as a specific user represented by a username and password.
+- Username/Password: With this setting the gateway will connect to the server as a specific user represented by a username and password.
-- Key-based authentication - The gateway will use an existing certificate to authenticate as a specific user.
+- Key-based authentication: The gateway will use an existing certificate to authenticate as a specific user.
 JKS keystore must be uploaded to Cumulocity IoT as a binary with type “application/octet-stream”.
 This keystore must follow the following rules:
   - It has to be a Java keystore (JKS).
   - The keystore itself has to be password-protected.
   - The keystore has to contain user certificate with  “opcuauser” alias.